strimzi/proposals/028-service-binding.md

     type: kafka
     provider: strimzi
-    bootstrap.servers: # comma separated list of host:port (this matches the expected format of Kafka clients)
+    bootstrap.servers: # comma separated list of host:port (this matches the expected format of Kafka clients) security.protocol: # one of PLAINTEXT, SASL_PLAINTEXT, SASL_SSL or SSL
     # Provided if TLS enabled:
-    ca.crt: #  Strimzi cluster CA certificate
+    ssl.truststore.crt: #  Strimzi cluster CA certificate (copied from ca.crt in <clustername>-cluster-ca-cert secret)
-    ca.p12: #  PKCS #12 archive file for Strimzi cluster CA certificate ca.password: # Password for protecting the Strimzi cluster CA certificate PKCS #12 archive file
+    ssl.truststore.p12: #  PKCS #12 archive file for Strimzi cluster CA certificate (copied from ca.p12 in <clustername>-cluster-ca-cert secret) ssl.truststore.password: # Password for protecting the Strimzi cluster CA certificate PKCS #12 archive file (copied from ca.password in <clustername>-cluster-ca-cert secret)
     # Provided if selected user is SCRAM auth:
     username: # SCRAM username
     password: # SCRAM password
-    sasl.jaas.config: # sasl jaas config string for use by Java applications
+    sasl.jaas.config: # sasl jaas config string for use by Java applications sasl.mechanism: SCRAM-SHA-512
     # Provided if selected user is mTLS:
-    user.p12: # client certificate for the consuming client PKCS #12 archive file for storing certificates and keys user.password: # password for protecting the client certificate PKCS #12 archive file user.crt: # certificate for the consuming client signed by the clients' CA user.key: # private key for the consuming client
+    ssl.keystore.p12: # client certificate for the consuming client PKCS #12 archive file for storing certificates and keys (copied from user.p12 in KafkaUser secret) ssl.keystore.password: # password for protecting the client certificate PKCS #12 archive file (copied from user.password in KafkaUser secret) ssl.keystore.crt: # certificate for the consuming client signed by the clients' CA (copied from user.crt in KafkaUser secret) ssl.keystore.key: # private key for the consuming client (copied from user.key in KafkaUser secret)
 ```

 Naming of secret keys:

-The names for the keys given above match what is currently provided in other secrets created by Strimzi.
-The service binding specification does include some suggested fields for certificates, but they do not satisfy the requirements of an application connecting to Strimzi.
-These fields could be proposed back to the Service Binding specification.

-An alternative approach for naming is to name the fields to match the use, for example `ca` -> `truststore` (`truststore.crt`, `truststore.p12`, `truststore.password`), `user` -> `keystore` (`keystore.p12`, `keystore.password`, `keystore.crt`, `keystore.key`)
+This proposal previously considered choosing secret keys that could be reused by other (non-Kafka) operators that use mutualTLS or SASL SCRAM authentication.
+However, given
+that Kafka applications generally have a well known list of configuration options they provide, the proposal instead uses those well-known keys.
+This will make it clearer
+to application developers what the different keys should be used for.

 ### Implementation